Varicose veins treatment

 What are the side effects and complications associated with varicose veins treatment?

-The standard procedure is administered with an ultra-fine needle, making it practically pain-free.
+The standard procedure is administered with an ultra-fine needle thus making it practically pain-free.
 There will be bruising for 1-2 weeks.
 Brown patches may also appear, but they will fade over time.
-More extreme complications are rare like deep vein thrombosis and injection in a artery.
+Unfortunately, 1 to 2% of patients will stay with a light brown skin coloration.
+That will looks less then the varicose itself.

 Can I promptly resume my activities (or usual routine) after the injections?

 You can return to your regular activities immediately after treatment.
 You must, however, avoid intense exercise on that day.
-We recommend not exposing your legs to sunlight during 10 days to avoid the development of unsightly sunspots.
+Don’t expose your legs to sunlight during 10 days to avoid unsightly sunspots.
 It is also recommended to wear compression or support stockings for a week following treatment to improve results.

 Stripping is a more invasive surgical technique.
-It consists of pulling the varicose vein out from under the skin using minimal incisions.
+It consists of pulling the varicose vein out from under the skin using incisions.
 Previously, this surgery was routine for the treatment of severe varicose veins.
-General anaesthesia and a work stoppage of three weeks is required.
-Now it is more considered a last recourse.
+General anaesthesia and a work stoppage of 2 months is required.
+Now it is considered a last resort.

 Other practical information